linazoo/third-phase/week-1/wednesday.md

 ### Lecture

-AM: The Lifecycle of a Project
+- The Lifecycle of a Project

 ### Challenges